UVADS/workflow-basics/docs/intro/toolchoices.md

 - **Learning curve:** How much time and effort are you willing to invest in learning the tool?
 Some tools have steeper learning curves but offer more features.
 - **Feature completeness:** Does the tool provide the features you need (e.g., scheduling, monitoring, error handling, container support, distributed execution)?

 There is no single solution that fits all use cases.
 The table below can help guide your decision.

+{: .note}
+This is not an exhaustive list—many additional workflow orchestration tools exist.
+Pull requests to add other tools are welcome!

 | **Orchestrator**       | **Scope**                  | **Language Support**                                | **Adoption**                | **Learning Curve** | **Location**                 | **Best-Fit Use Cases**                                                   | **Deployment Model**                                           |
 | ------------------ | ---------------------- | ----------------------------------------------- | ----------------------- | -------------- | ------------------------ | ------------------------------------------------------------------------ | -------------------------------------------------------------- |